Alaska

 data("ndvi_AK10000")

-ndvi_AK3000 <- ndvi_AK10000[seq_len(3000),] # first 3000 pixels from the random 10K
+ndvi_AK3000 <- ndvi_AK10000[seq_len(3000),] # first 3000 pixels from the 10K

-ndvi_AK10000 is a data.frame with 37 columns. lng and lat are longitude and latitude, respectively.
-AR_coef and CLS_coef are pre-calculated coefficient estimates of the time trends in ndvi from pixel-level time series analyses via AR REML and conditional least squares, respectively.
-These coefficient estimates have been standardized by the mean ndvi value for the pixel over that time period. land is a factor representing land-cover classes, The remaining 32 columns, of the form ndviYYYY, contain the NDVI values from 1982 to 2013.
-These data sets already have rare land classes, that occur in less than 2% of pixels, removed.
-Additionally, both sets have no missing data. remotePARTS can not handle any missing data.
-It is essential that all missing data are removed prior to conducting any analyses.
+The ndvi_AK10000 object is a data.frame with 37 columns: lng and lat are longitude and latitude, respectively; AR_coef and CLS_coef are pre-calculated coefficient estimates of the temporal ndvi trends, from pixel-level time series analyses (AR REML and conditional least squares, respectively).
+These coefficient estimates have been standardized by the mean ndvi value for the pixel over that time period; land is a factor representing land cover classes; and the remaining 32 columns – of the form ndviYYYY – contain the NDVI values from 1982 to 2013.
+These data already have rare land classes (those that occur in less than 2% of pixels) removed and contain no missing values. remotePARTS does not fully support missing data, so it is recommended that missing observations are removed in pre-processing.

 str(ndvi_AK10000)